Degree, Transfer and Certificate Programs

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

-NOTE: All courses pertaining to the major must be taken for a letter grade and the student must receive a grade of "C" or higher in these courses.
+NOTE: All courses pertaining to the major must be taken for a letter grade.
+In addition, a GPA of 2.0 or higher is required in all core and support courses for the degree or certificates.

 AS = Associate in Science Degree.

-NOTE: Please refer to the catalog of transfer institution of choice regarding a possible language requirement.
+NOTE: Please refer to the catalog of the transfer institution of choice regarding a possible language requirement.

 Core Courses: (60 units)